mcms95/42-So_long/README.md

 # Functions

-## How to compile
+## Compiling

 ```
 gcc FILE libmlx.a -lXext -lX11 -lm -lz -lbsd
 ```

 ## Start map

-- To start the connection with the graphical server:
+- To start the connection with the graphical server and create a window:

 ```
 int main()
 {